MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 ### Submit jobs to the Azure Quantum service

 [Azure Quantum](xref:microsoft.quantum.azure-quantum-overview) is the cloud quantum computing service of Azure, with a diverse set of quantum solutions and technologies.
 Azure Quantum ensures an open, flexible, and future-proofed path to quantum computing that allows you to run your program on quantum hardware.
-You can run your Qiskit, Cirq, and Q# algorithms on multiple quantum systems.
+You can run your Qiskit, Cirq, and Q# programs on multiple quantum systems.

 [!INCLUDE [Azure Quantum credits banner](includes/azure-quantum-credits.md)]